EnglishClub : Learn English : Pronunciation

 Linking is important in English.
 When we say a sentence, we join or "link" many of the words.

 Homophones are words that have exactly the same sound (pronunciation) but different meanings and (usually) spelling.
 For example: hour/our or to/too/two

 When speaking on the telephone, it is sometimes useful to spell a word using English Phonetic Spelling.

-Words that vary by a single sound, for example cat and cut, or fly and fry.
+Words that vary by a single sound, for example Improve your pronunciation with MyEC

 How do we know when to say "the" or "thee"?

-How do we know when to use the indirect article "a" or "an"?
+How do we know when to use the indefinite article a or an?